telerik/blazor-docs/components/splitter/events.md

 ## CollapsedChanged

-`CollapsedChanged` is triggered when the `Collapsed` parameter of the corresponding pane is changed.
+The `CollapsedChanged` event is triggered when the `Collapsed` parameter of the corresponding pane is changed.

 >caption Handle the CollapsedChanged event of a Splitter Pane